Python-SIP/sip/doc/examples.rst

 name for the platform.

-We are then left will the question as to how we specify which of the platform tags should selected for a particular build.
+We are then left will the question as to how we specify which of the platform tags should be selected for a particular build.
 For this we need the :file:`project.py` file file (downloadable from :download:`here <../examples/package/core/project.py>`) shown below.